chmduquesne/gpg-workflow/README.md

 * `EXPIRE` is how long you want the subkeys to be valid.

 ### Full worklow
-Once the configuration has been done, run:

     make new

-This will create the new key set including:
+Will create the new key set including:

 - A primary key with Certify attribute
 - A subkey with Authentication attribute